| BELATED

 ![]() |

-you know that many of the breathtaking works Pre-Raphaelites were doing in oils
+you know that many of the breathtaking works Pre-Raphaelites were doing

 in the 1800’s were declared not to be Art?
-In London the Royal Academy had a
+Not just not fine art but

 very narrow view as to what qualified.
-No wonder Rossetti led a rebellion
+No wonder Rossetti led a

 against them.

-How about Styles?
+How about other Art Styles?
 Impressionism is a great example; It was not enough that these institutions rejected the work, but they felt the need to destroy the person’s reputation and livelihood.
 Of course collectors pay millions for these Impressionistic paintings now, and Curators, Historians and Professional Art Critics all hail them as sensitive works of fine art.
 When Monet submitted his work to the Salon in Paris, they said" A monkey has gotten a hold of a set of paints" and would paint huge "R"s for "rejected on the back canvas.
 Rejecting him was not enough for them.
 They wanted to be sure he never sold another picture.
 They wanted to hurt him and his family for sick sadistic pleasure.
 He got really good at re-stretching his canvas with a double layer to cover up their hateful defacement of his original art.
 They saw themselves as powerful as the deadly committee for public safety in the French Revolution as far as the Art World went and delighted in "sending artists to the guillotine", so to speak. |

-| These hateful little
+hateful little

-petty tyrants were unable to keep his name out of the history books or to keep
+petty tyrants were unable to keep his name out of the history books or

 his paintings for selling for millions of dollars.
-This is the treatment someone
+This is the

-who creates a new style gets, but developments in applied technology like
+who creates a new style gets, but developments in applied technology

-manufactured tube paints as opposed to hand mixed paints were violently rejected
+manufactured tube paints as opposed to hand mixed paints were violently

-by these types as well and they forcefully proclaimed anyone who used paints
+by these types as well and they forcefully proclaimed anyone who used

 from a tube was not a "real artist".
 Well, tube paints are pretty well

 accepted now.
 So will photography and digital media in time.
-You probably
+You

-know how bad Photographers were treated, but now it is a respected Art
+treated, but now it is a

 Form.
-I Remember the hateful things they said about Pastels and Mary Cassat, and
+I Remember the hateful things they said about Pastels and Mary

-now Pastel Paintings are considered Fine Art and Mary Cassat’s works are
+now Pastel Paintings are considered Fine Art and Mary Cassat’s works

 Thank you for visiting the Pre- Raphaelite and Symbolist Art Gallery of Howard David Johnson...